-One of the greatest benefits of being a Sinclair Health Clinic patient is access to medications, laboratory and diagnostic services, and specialty medical treatment – essential components of healthcare that our patients would otherwise have no access to.
+One of the greatest benefits of being a Sinclair Health Clinic patient is access to medications, laboratory and diagnostic services, and specialty medical treatment – essential components of healthcare to which our patients would otherwise not have access.

 The following collaborative partnerships help us to provide our patients with access to quality medical care:

 Valley Health, Piedmont Medical Laboratory, local pathologists provide lab testing and evaluation